CU-BDA-2022/LabResources/PythonForBDA.md

 conda create -n bda22 python=3.9 anaconda
 ```

+Again, accept any downloads or other changes conda asks you to agree to.
+You may see a message about installing a package to accelerate `scikit-learn`; you may ignore that.

-This creates an environment named `bda22` that has access to the full Anaconda distribution using Python-3.9.
+This process creates an environment named `bda22` that has access to the full Anaconda distribution using Python-3.9.
 Later, we'll be adding other packages to this environment.
 By working in an environment, we can make sure that any changes we make to our Python installation don't impact any other Python work you may do.

 _**NOTE THE FOLLOWING:**_ You will need to activate the `bda22` environment every time you do work for the course (including when you launch Jupyter notebooks).
 So memorize the instructions below (but don't execute them right now).